-Does My Transfer Course Work for Core? answers basic questions about the types of courses that can be petitioned.
+Does My Transfer Course Work for the Core? answers basic questions about the types of courses that can be petitioned.

 Worksheet for Transfers lets you identify courses that are candidates for the petition process.

-Another option is to work with your Advisor to complete a "Transfer Credit Evaluation Adjustment" form.
+Another option is to work with your advisor to complete a "Transfer Credit Evaluation Adjustment" form.
 This is most appropriate when a course comes in as an XXX course, but you and your advisor feel it should have come in as a CCU course.

 Transfer Students with an Earned A.A., A.S., B.A., or B.S Degree, or International B.S. or B.A., or International Master's Degree (with 150 hours)